 We show our moms how much we appreciate them with a special breakfast in bed, thoughtful gifts, flowers, cards, and chocolates.
 Around the world however, Mother’s Day celebrations can look a little different!

 Mother’s Day, or Dia Das Mães, is a big deal in Brazil.
 In fact, it’s considered the second biggest holiday after Christmas!
 Taking place in May each year, the day consists of a huge multi-generational celebration involving mothers, grandmothers, aunts and sisters.
-With Brazil well known for its colorful carnivals and parties, a big family barbecue is a popular way to mark this special day!
-Grilled meats, vibrant salads, vegetables, rice, and beans are all likely to be served at a Brazilian Mother’s Day barbecue, with Brigadeiro (Brazilian Fudge Balls) for dessert.
+Brazil is well known for its colorful carnivals and parties, so a big family barbecue is a popular way to mark this special day!
+Grilled meats, vibrant salads, vegetables, rice and beans are all likely to be served at a Brazilian Mother’s Day barbecue.
+For dessert, the classic Brigadeiro (Brazilian Fudge Balls) is a must.

 The origins of Mother’s Day celebrations in Sweden date back to 1919, when the writer Cecilia Bååth-Holmberg took the initiative to propose an annual day celebrating mothers.
-Her proposal was successful, and a brochure was released sharing guidance on how to celebrate the special day, known as Mors Dag.
-Suggestions were aimed at children and husbands and included greeting mother in the morning with a song, taking on all household chores to give mother a rest, and holding a small ceremony in the evening to say a heartfelt ‘thank you’.
+Her proposal was successful and a brochure was released sharing guidance on how to celebrate the special day, known as Mors Dag.
+Suggestions were aimed at children and husbands and included greeting mother in the morning with a song, taking on all household chores to give mother a day off and arranging a small ceremony in the evening as a sign of deep gratitude.

 Mother’s Day in Thailand is an incredibly special occasion with a fascinating history: